cea-hpc/clustershell/doc/sphinx/config.rst

   groups, the reverse external command is avoided automatically to reduce resolution time.

-In addition to context-dependent *$GROUP* and *$NODE* variables, the variable *$SOURCE* is always replaced by the source name before command execution.
+In addition to context-dependent *$GROUP* and *$NODE* variables described above, the two following variables are always available and also replaced before executing shell commands:

+* *$CFGDIR* is replaced by *groups.conf* base directory path
+* *$SOURCE* is replaced by current source name

-Please see :ref:`group-multi-sources`.
+Please see :ref:`group-multi-sources` for a particular use of *$SOURCE*.

 Return code of external calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^